How to Use Keywords for Search Engine Optimization

 Keywords are important because they:

-• Guide Content Creation: Knowing the right keywords helps you create content that answers user questions.
+• Guide Content Creation: Knowing the right search terms helps you create content that directly answers user questions, ensuring your blog or landing page is actually useful.

-• Improve Rankings: Using targeted keywords increases the chances of appearing higher on search results.
+• Improve Search Engine Rankings: Using targeted primary keywords and secondary keywords increases the chances of appearing higher on Google’s search engine results pages (SERPs).

 Types of Keywords